TNC ARCHIVE 2018

 How much has your style and approach to your work changed since you started?

 I feel like I am coming back to my roots.
 As I said I have been drawing as long as I remember.
 Always picking up a black marker and a white paper.
-Sometimes I would steal my Dads colorful crayon pencils to mark some of the black and white stories with color.
+Sometimes I would steal my Dads colourful crayon pencils to mark some of the black and white stories with colour.

 In Art School, I had to step out of everything I knew and learned through my life.
 I got into professor Leon Tarasewicz Painting Group and he told me if I want to start painting, I had to throw everything I know out of the window and start painting with hands the way I would do as a 3 years old.
 I remember at the beginning I wasn’t happy-it was challenging.
 This exercise took almost a whole year.
 Now I see how that was an amazing experience helping to rebuild my mark making, to get in touch with my own true self.